MIRIAM AND LAWRENCE ADAMS

 Like most successful organizations, DCD has relied on the leadership, time and guidance of a great many people.
 It is no coincidence that many of these individuals served on our board or honorary advisor list.
-Our current board, chaired by acclaimed author and dance historian Carol Bishop-Gwyn...
+Our current Board of Directors is chaired by Jane Spooner...
 (READ MORE)

 LIVING CANADIAN DANCE

 DCD simply could not do what it does without the support of its team of volunteers.
 If you love dance, and have the time and energy, we could use your help.
 Whether its hands-on with the collection or front and centre at a live event, there are many ways to make a difference.
 Fill out the form HERE and start today!

 Dance Collection Danse would like to acknowledge that the land on which we work is the traditional territory of the Huron-Wendat, the Anishnaabeg, Haudenosaunee, Métis, and the Mississaugas of the New Credit First Nation.
 It has been a site of human activity, including dance, for at least 15,000 years and we are grateful to all the caretakers, both recorded and unrecorded, of this land and of Turtle Island.
 Today, the meeting place of Toronto is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work and dance in the community, on this territory.